Allocating with Priorities and Quotas: Algorithms, Complexity, and Dynamics: Abstract

-\begin{extraproof}{\cref{prop:fractionalvalid}} We argue this claim in two stages.
+\begin{proof}[Proof of \cref{prop:fractionalvalid}] We argue this claim in two stages.
 First, we argue that $\x$ can be represented as a convex combination of valid allocations in which each agent has an integer total allocation.
 This follows from \cref{lem:serv_int}.
 In this proof, we obtained an alternate allocation $\x'$ from $\x$ by perturbing nodes along a path by $\varepsilon$.
 Similarly, add $\varepsilon' > 0$ to $x_{\hat{a},\hat{c}}$, subtract $\varepsilon'$ from the next node, repeating until we subtract $\varepsilon'$ from $(a^*,c^*)$ to obtain an alternate valid allocation $\x''$: the first bullet point allows us to choose $\varepsilon'$ such that one of these modifications results in a variable assuming value in $\{0,1\}$.
 But then we can express $\x$ as the convex combination

 We can repeat this process with $\x'$ and $\x''$, just as in the proof of \cref{lem:serv_int}.
 Since each step strictly decreases the number of non-integral variables, eventually, we will be left with a convex combination of valid allocations $\{\y^{(1)}, \hdots, \y^{(\ell)} \}$ in which each agent has an integer total allocation.
 (This is the termination condition of the procedure from \cref{lem:serv_int}.)
 To conclude, we must further represent each $\y^{(i)}$ as a convex combination of valid integral allocations (i.e., allocations in which each allocated agent receives an entire unit from exactly one category).
 This is an application of the Birkhoff-von Neumann theorem: since each agent is fully allocated, we can interpret $\y^{(i)}$ as fractional matchings between the agents and categories in the subgraph of edges $(a,c)$ with $\y^{(i)}_{a,c} > 0$.
-Validity is preserved since these integer matchings preserve the total allocation to each agent and category. \end{extraproof}
+Validity is preserved since these integer matchings preserve the total allocation to each agent and category. \end{proof}

-This proposition provides some insight into the geometry of the set of valid allocations --- it consists of a union of convex sets, each with integer corner points.
+The result, however, provides some insight into the geometry of the set of valid allocations --- it consists of a union of convex sets, each with integer corner points.
 The valid allocations in the example from \cref{fig:non-convex} form two non-coplanar triangles with a common edge.
 It is an interesting open direction to further characterize the sets of valid allocations that may arise from priority-respecting allocation instances.
 For example, are these sets necessarily connected?